j-holub/Node-MPV/readme.md

   There is another `append` function in the **playlist** section, which can be used to append either files or streams.

-*return* - a promise that resolves if everything went fine and the file or stream is playing and is reject with an error message when something went wrong
+  *return* - a promise that resolves if everything went fine and the file or stream is playing  (or appened when *mode* was set to `append`) and is reject with an error message when something went wrong